Brandon Thomas (American football)

-Brandon Thomas (born February 18, 1991) is a former American football offensive guard and current offensive graduate assistant for the Clemson Tigers.
-He was drafted by the San Francisco 49ers in the third round of the 2014 NFL Draft.
-He played college football at Clemson.
+Brandon Thomas (born February 18, 1991) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the Clemson Tigers and was selected by the San Francisco 49ers in the third round of the 2014 NFL draft.
+After his playing career, Thomas became an offensive graduate assistant for Clemson.

-High school career
+Early life

 Thomas attended Paul M. Dorman High School in Roebuck, South Carolina.

 As a four-star recruit by the Rivals.com rating service, he was rated as the 14th best offensive tackle prospect in his class.

 College career

 Thomas attended Clemson University from 2009 to 2013.
 He saw a lot of playing time at both guard and tackle during his career, and became the starting left tackle for the Tigers in 2012, where he started 26 games over his last two seasons.
-He was named a first-team All-ACC as a junior, and was a second-team All-ACC selection as a senior.
+He was named a first-team All-Atlantic Coast Conference (ACC) as a junior, and was a second-team All-ACC selection as a senior.